svladykin/ReplicaMap/README.md

 preserved then make sure you either have only 1 partition per topic or have collocated the keys that need this property to the same partition.

-When using Optimized Compute you must never update values inplace, always create a modified copy of the value.
+When using Optimized Compute you must never update values inplace, always create a modified copy of the value instead.
-Otherwise incorrect state may flushed and the invariants will be broken.
+Otherwise incorrect state may flushed and data will be broken.
+For the same reason you must never modify keys and values in a listener.

 ## Protocol